 Businesses are increasingly conducting business online.
 With the emergence of the coronavirus pandemic, that shift has happened even faster today.
 Before the pandemic, 48.3% of companies were conducting their purchases online.
 Now, there is little choice for many with transitions to remote work and a pandemic economy making traditional purchasing, marketing, and supply chain management difficult.

 The result is a changing landscape for B2B sales.
-Customers increasingly want an online platform that gives them the functionality of B2C business, making for a seamless, user-friendly experience that can be customized to their needs.
-Growth trends are moving in this direction.
-Paired with the impacts of COVID-19, B2B faces an evolution on a large scale.
+Customers increasingly expect that online platforms have the same functionality as B2C businesses’ stores.
+For instance, a seamless, user-friendly experience that can be customized to their needs.
+Paired with the impacts of COVID-19, B2B is quickly changing in this direction.

 Here’s what you should know: